Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: NUMERICAL RESULTS

-\end{widetext} Here, the one-loop correction part of thermodynamic potential $\Omega^{(1)}_{\text{eff}} = \Omega^{(1)}_{\text{DS}} + \Omega^{(1)}_{\text{FS}}$ contains two contribution from Dirac-sea (DS), or the vacuum part, and Fermi-sea (FS), respectively.
-It turns out, the rotation, in particular, changes the Fermi-sea contribution whereas keeps the vacuum part intact.
-Expanding the thermodynamic potential in \eqref{B6} around the homogeneous phase e.g. $\Omega_{\text{eff}} = \Omega_{\text{eff}} |_{q=0} + \frac{1}{2} ( \beta_{DS} + \beta_{FS} ) q^{2} + \cdots$, we observe the contribution of Dirac sea proportional to $\beta_{DS}$ is against the formation of DCDW while the contribution of Fermi sea $\beta_{FS}$ supports the formation of DCDW.
-Once the quark matter starts to be rotating, the angular velocity contribution appears in $\beta_{FS}$ whose effect prevails the Dirac sea at smaller values of chemical potential and consequently leading to formation of DCDW.
+Here, the one-loop correction part of thermodynamic potential $\Omega^{(1)}_{\text{eff}} = \Omega^{(1)}_{\text{DS}} + \Omega^{(1)}_{\text{FS}}$ contains two contributions from Dirac-sea (DS), or the vacuum part, and Fermi-sea (FS), respectively.
+It turns out that the rotation, in particular, changes the Fermi-sea contribution while keeping the vacuum part intact.

 In Fig.\ref{fig1}, the dynamical mass (left panel) and wave vector (right panel) are plotted as the functions of $\mu$ for different values of angular velocity.
-As it turns out, at $\Omega = 0$, in particular, there are three distinct phases: the homogeneous $\chi SB$ phase, inhomogeneous $\chi SB$ phase and the $\chi RS$ phase.
+As it turns out, at $\Omega = 0$, in particular, there are three distinct phases; the homogeneous $\chi SB$ phase, the inhomogeneous $\chi SB$ phase, and the $\chi RS$ phase.
 For the parameters used in this paper, the homogeneous phase exists for the range $0 \leq \mu \leq \mu_{1}$ where $\mu_{1} \approx 0.391 \text{GeV}$.
-At $\mu > \mu_{1}$, a first order phase transition occurs from homogeneous phase \footnote{Let us remind that in a rotating system the constituent mass, still, has a mild radial dependence near the rotating axis in the local density approximation.} to the DCDW phase where non-vanishing $q$ arising in this state of quark matter.
+At $\mu > \mu_{1}$, a first-order phase transition occurs from homogeneous phase \footnote{Let us recall that in a rotating system the constituent mass, still, has a mild radial dependence near the rotating axis in the local density approximation.} to the DCDW phase where nonvanishing $q$ arising in this state of quark matter.
 As it is shown in this figure, dynamical mass (wave vector) decreases (increases) with increasing $\mu$.
 Moreover, in this range of chemical potential, the strength of the wave vector is $q \approx \mathcal{O} ( (1-2) \mu)$.
-Increasing the $\mu$ further, at the critical value $\mu_{2} \approx 0.401 \text{GeV}$, the DCDW goes to the $\chi RS$ phase by a second order transition.
+Increasing the $\mu$ further, at the critical value $\mu_{2} \approx 0.401 \text{GeV}$, the DCDW goes to the $\chi RS$ phase by a second-order transition.